Advice about disrepair in your rental property

 You should report disrepair to your landlord as normal, and they must carry out necessary repairs.
 However we recommend tenants and landlords take a common-sense approach to non-urgent issues which are affected by coronavirus related restrictions.

 Where safe, we recommend you allow local authorities, landlords or contractors access to your property in order to inspect and fix urgent health and safety issues.

-Urgent health and safety issues are those which will affect your ability to live safely and maintain your mental and physical health in your home.
+Health and safety issues are issues which will affect your ability to live safely and maintain your mental and physical health in your home.
 This could include:

 - a problem with the fabric of your building, for example the roof is leaking

 - a broken boiler, leaving you without heating or hot water